-Death toll rises to 80 in Maui wildfires as survivors begin returning to communities in ruins
+The death toll rises to 80 in Maui wildfires as survivors begin returning to communities in ruins

 “There was no warning,” said Lynn Robinson, who lost her home.

-Hawaii emergency management records do no indicate warning sirens sounded before people had to run for their lives.
+Hawaii emergency management records do not indicate warning sirens sounded before people had to run for their lives.
 Officials sent alerts to mobile phones, televisions and radio stations, but widespread power and cellular outages may have limited their reach.

 Fueled by a dry summer and strong winds from a passing hurricane, at least three wildfires erupted on Maui, racing through parched brush covering the island.